lucacicada/Scrape.NET/README.md

 > All the available extensions methods source code: [NodeExtensions.cs](Scrape.NET/NodeExtensions.cs)

-All the utilities automatically decoded, unescaped and trim the result, a `&lt; hey` is trimmed and converted to `< hey`.
+All the utilities automatically decoded, unescape and trim the result, a `&lt; hey` is trimmed and converted to `< hey`.

 ### Css and XPath selector